Raise (RAISE) Market Capitalization Tops $49,914.70

-Raise (RAISE) traded flat against the dollar during the one day period ending at 14:00 PM ET on March 20th.
-Raise has a total market cap of $49,914.70 and $491.00 worth of Raise was traded on exchanges in the last 24 hours.
-One Raise coin can currently be bought for approximately $0.0034 or 0.00000005 BTC on major cryptocurrency exchanges.
-Over the last seven days, Raise has traded flat against the dollar.
+Raise (RAISE) traded flat against the US dollar during the one day period ending at 13:00 PM E.T. on March 21st.
+Over the last week, Raise has traded flat against the US dollar.
+One Raise coin can currently be bought for $0.0034 or 0.00000005 BTC on major exchanges.
+Raise has a market cap of $49,914.70 and approximately $491.00 worth of Raise was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.